Cartoon Network (Australia and New Zealand)

-Cartoon Network Australia & New Zealand is an Australian pay television channel broadcast as a local feed of its American counterpart.
+Cartoon Network is an Australian pay television channel broadcast as a local feed of its American counterpart.
 It was launched on 3 October 1995, and is owned by Warner Bros.
 Discovery Asia-Pacific.
-It primarily shows animated programming.
+It primarily airs animated programming.

-The channel began broadcasting as a part of the Cartoon Network Asia service on 30 June 1995.
+The channel began in Australia as a part of the Cartoon Network Asia service on 30 June 1995.
 It was later separated from the broader pan-Asian service on 3 October 1995.

 History

-Cartoon Network started its broadcast in Australia in 1995 as the dual-channel TNT & Cartoon Network as part of the Foxtel cable TV launch, operating from 6:00 am to 9:00 pm, with Turner Classic Movies (formerly TNT) taking the remainder of the daily schedule.
-It also joined Optus Vision, with the provider signing a carriage contract in late June 1995.
+Cartoon Network started broadcasting in Australia on 30 June 1995, as the dual-channel TNT and Cartoon Network as part of the Foxtel cable television launch, broadcasting from 6:00 am to 9:00 pm, with TNT (later Turner Classic Movies) airing on the remainder of the daily schedule.
+It also joined Optus Vision, with the provider signing a carriage contract shortly before the channel's launch.

-On 1 July 1997, Cartoon Network Australia became a separate 24-hour channel.
-It originally aired only Hanna-Barbera cartoons such as Yogi Bear, Top Cat, The Flintstones etc. The channel quickly started to develop though, airing for the first time MGM cartoons (Tom and Jerry, Droopy, and Spike and Tyke) on 1 January 1996, and (after Time Warner's purchase of Turner in 1996) Warner Bros. shows (Looney Tunes, and several other Looney Tunes related cartoons) on 1 January 1997.
-In mid-1997, Cartoon Network started to air its first original shows (Space Ghost Coast to Coast, Dexter's Laboratory and The Moxy Show).
+On 3 October 1995, Cartoon Network Australia became a separate 24-hour channel.
+Its original schedule only featured Hanna-Barbera cartoons such as Yogi Bear, Top Cat, and The Flintstones.
+The channel then started to develop quickly, and began airing MGM cartoons such as Tom and Jerry, Droopy, and Spike and Tyke, on 1 January 1996, and (after Time Warner's acquisition of Turner Broadcasting System in 1996) Warner Bros. shows, including Looney Tunes and several other Looney Tunes-related cartoons on 1 January 1997.
+In mid-1997, Cartoon Network started airing its original shows such as Space Ghost Coast to Coast, Dexter's Laboratory and The Moxy Show.
 At the time, it was added to Northgate Communications in Ballarat.

-Cartoon Network came to NZ in 1997, broadcasting on Sky's UHF service until 2000 between 6 am and 4 pm.
+Cartoon Network was launched in New Zealand in 1997, broadcasting on Sky's UHF service until 2000 between 6 am and 4 pm.

 In April 2004, the channel was added to TransTV.
-Cartoon Network had, up until mid-2004, been tied with Disney Channel as Australia's most popular family network.
-The removal of older programming from the network during this period led to a fall in average audience share during 2004 as fans of older cartoons moved to Boomerang.
-Cartoon Network had slipped to second spot among Australian family networks behind Disney Channel.
+Until mid-2004, Cartoon Network was tied with Disney Channel as Australia's most popular family network.
+The removal of older programming from the network during this period led to a decline in average audience share during 2004, as some of the older cartoons moved to Boomerang.
+Cartoon Network fell to second spot among Australian family networks behind Disney Channel.